UPDATED (July 7, 2020)

-Starting on July 1st, all controlled substances that contain opioids in Virginia must be prescribed electronically.
-If your office prescribes controlled substances which contain an opioid, implementing a system for e-prescribing will be necessary in advance of July 1, 2020.
+Starting this Wednesday, July 1, all controlled substances that contain opioids in Virginia must be prescribed electronically.
+If your office prescribes controlled substances which contain an opioid and you do not meet the exceptions nor have you applied for a waiver, implementing a system for e-prescribing will be necessary by July 1, 2020.

 - Make sure none of the exceptions to the law apply to your practice.
 The electronic prescription mandate applies to “any prescription for a controlled substance that contains an opioid,” but there are exceptions to that mandate.
 One of those exceptions is that the prescription is issued in accordance with an executive order of the Governor of a declared emergency.
 This would mean that, a dentist may prescribe a controlled substance and note that COVID-19, pursuant to Executive Order 51, prevents the use of e-prescribing for a specific opioid prescription.